-The attorneys with the Law Office of Bryan Fagan, PLLC have represented grandparents in many cases and as we could tell you, the circumstances of each family were very different and represented just how diverse family situations are in today’s world.
+The attorneys with the Law Office of Bryan Fagan, PLLC have represented grandparents in many cases.
+As we could tell you, each family's circumstances were very different and represented just how diverse family situations are in today’s world.

-While one set of grandparents may only seek visitation rights with their grandchildren, other grandparents may want to pursue custody of the grandchildren for any number of reasons.
+While one set of grandparents may only seek visitation rights with their grandchildren, other grandparents may want to pursue custody of the grandchildren for many reasons.
 As such, our office has seen an increase in Grandparents who are interested in learning more about their rights within the context of attempting to:

 - gain conservatorship and/or